WV e-Directive Registry FAQs

 Can my forms end up on the Registry even if I didn't submit them myself?

 Yes!
-As the central hub for advance directives and medical orders in WV, most law offices, individuals, and health care providers automatically send documents to our e-Directive Registry so that health care providers can access these important documents in times of need.
+As the central hub for advance directives and medical orders in WV, most law offices, individuals, and health care clinicians automatically send documents to our e-Directive Registry so that health care clinicians can access these important documents in times of need.
 Most personnel with knowledge of the e-Directive Registry will submit these documents on your behalf.

 How can I check to see what forms are on the Registry for myself?